- Professional and Community Development Program

 APAN Professional Development

-We want to grow APAN from an annual meeting to an organization that broadly supports the Auditory Neuroscience community.
-In particular, we would like for APAN to take an active role in nurturing diversity, supporting our trainees to become confident and impactful researchers, and helping underrepresented minorities overcome barriers to progress.
-We recently ran a survey to help us understand the areas of greatest need within our community and the four panels below reflect the most highlighted topics.
-Please attend and invite your colleagues who may be interested.
+APAN has grown from an annual meeting to an organization that broadly supports the Auditory Neuroscience community.
+In particular, in 2021, APAN began to take an active role in nurturing diversity, supporting our trainees to become confident and impactful researchers, and helping underrepresented minorities overcome barriers to progress.
+During Spring 2021, we polled the community to identify the areas of greatest need and offered interactive panel discussions on the following four topics:

 Women and gender minorities panel discussion - April 22, 2021

 An opportunity for our community to discuss the barriers faced by women and gender minorities in our field and what we can do to overcome them.
 The panel, composed of inspirational scientists at various career stages, will share diverse perspectives and insights for addressing gender bias and affecting positive change.
 We welcome all voices to join us for this community building event.
 The main panel discussion will be followed by focused break-out rooms.

 Ingrid Johnsrude, Western Research Chair - Cognitive Neuroscience, University of Western Ontario.

 Jennifer Linden, Professor of Neuroscience, University College London